oda-hub/doc-handbook/README.md

 ## Github, Gitlab(s), etc?

 We use github for common activities, as it is currently most easily discoverable space.
+Hence github hosts the **"community version"** of the software.

-**UNIGE Platform is deployed with CI/CD from integral gitlab**, which is pushing changes with github.
+**UNIGE MMODA Site is deployed with CI/CD from integral gitlab**, which is pushing changes with github.
-It is also used for internal astro-only projects.
+It is also used for internal astro-only projects (like product gallery).
+Much of the frontend also has the reference **"author's version"** in gitlab, managed by the frontend developer alone.

 **where to push?**
+  * considering that:
-* Any change to gitlab.astro.unige.ch is synchronized to github.
+    * Any change to gitlab.astro.unige.ch is expected to be synchronized to github, but it's not necessarily done automatically, since it may require merging.
     * not every change to github is synchronized to gitlab.
+  * changes on gitlab will have to be agreed by the lead frontend developer, and will be integrated in github community version ASAP.
+  * changes on github may occasionally diverge from the gitlab version.
+It is the responsibility of the frontend development team to merge the change on gitlab.

 Since PRs are made on github, changes from github need to be propagated to gitlab, possibly customly.

 ## Github project management features: Labels, Milestones, Projects